AC-max-z/selenium-ui-tests-demo/README.md

 - `./gradlew acceptance-scope-ui-tests` - runs tests with tags "E2E", "UI" and "acceptance"
 - `./gradlew smoke-scope-ui-tests` - runs tests with tags "E2E", "UI" and "smoke"
 ## HOW DOES IT WORK

-#TODO: use different tool(s) to make better diagrams

 ### Project structure
 ```